Skip to main content

 Doxa's Engage feature includes a clear disclaimer in the app: Engage is not counselling, therapy, or medical advice.

 But some situations require professional support.
-A believer dealing with clinical depression needs a therapist, not a spiritual companion app.
+A believer dealing with clinical depression needs a therapist, not a spiritual encouragement app.
 A person in crisis needs a crisis line and real human presence.
 The Grace Record and Engage can be part of a full life of faith.
 They are not a replacement for the other parts.

 A Simple Invitation